 Our management will have broad discretion in the application of the net proceeds from this offering to us, and investors will be relying on the judgment of our management regarding the application of the proceeds.
 See the section entitled "Use of Proceeds."

-Since December 31, 2020, we have made aggregate distributions to our existing shareholders of \$19.8 million pursuant to dividends declared on January 5, 2021, working capital and other general corporate purposes.
+Since December 31, 2020, we have made aggregate distributions to our existing shareholders of \$ pursuant to dividends declared on January 5, 2021, January

-January 21, 2021 and April 6, 2021.
+21, 2021 and , 2021.